leoggehrer/MusicStorePartA/README.md

 namespace MusicStore.Logic.Controllers.Persistence
 {
+    /// <summary>
+    /// This class implements the specified controller for the entity 'Album'.
+    /// </summary>
     internal partial class AlbumController : MusicStoreController<Entities.Persistence.Album, Contracts.Persistence.IAlbum>
     {
         protected override IEnumerable<Entities.Persistence.Album> Set => MusicStoreContext.Albums;

+        /// <summary>
+        /// This constructor creates an instance and takes over the context assigned to it.
+        /// </summary>
+        /// <param name="context">Context assigned to the controller.</param>
         public AlbumController(IContext context)
             : base(context)
         {
         }
+        /// <summary>
+        /// This constructor creates an instance and takes over the context of another controller.
+        /// </summary>
+        /// <param name="controller">The controller object from which the context is taken.</param>
         public AlbumController(ControllerObject controller)
             : base(controller)
         {